SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 Prophecy Data Copilot provides suggestions from an AI model as you develop your data Pipelines.
 You can view and incorporate suggestions directly within the Prophecy visual editor and code editor.
 Data Copilot makes suggestions for your entire Pipeline, for a single Gem (transformation), and even for individual expressions within each Gem.

-### Text to build Pipelines
+### Text to Pipelines

-Get started quickly by typing your query into the text box.
-Prophecy Data Copilot can generate a new Pipeline or edit an existing Pipeline.
+Get started on a new Pipeline quickly by typing your query into the text box and Data Copilot will generate a new Pipeline or modify an existing one.

-#### Start a Pipeline
+#### Start a new Pipeline

 ![Start a Pipeline](img/copilot_text_to_Pipeline.png)

 Data Copilot can assist with starting a Pipeline.
+For example:

-Just **(1) type a prompt with English text,** such as “Which customers shipped the largest orders this year?” **(2) Data Copilot will use metadata** from the accessible Datasets, seeds, models, Pipelines, etc. to create a Knowledge Graph.
-Using the Knowledge Graph, text prompt, and a selected LLM, **(3) Data Copilot creates a Pipeline.** This Pipeline is accessible in the visual editor as well as the code editor.
-The user can explore the individual components, **(4) keep or reject the Pipeline,** and interactively execute.
+1. Type a prompt with English text, such as `Which customers shipped the largest orders this year?`
+2. Data Copilot will use metadata from the accessible Datasets, Seeds, Models, Pipelines, etc. to create a Knowledge Graph.
+3. Data Copilot uses OpenAI's language model to create the Pipeline based on the text prompt, with the Knowledge Graph as the context.
+This Pipeline is accessible in the visual editor as well as the code editor.
+4. The user can **keep** or **reject** the suggested Pipeline and interactively execute it to see the results.

 #### Modify an existing Pipeline

 The user can also call Data Copilot to modify an existing Pipeline.
 Select which Gem should be the starting point for modifications downstream, and type a new text prompt.
-Data Copilot will suggest a new sequence of data transformations following from the selected starting point.
+Data Copilot will suggest a new sequence of data transformations after the selected starting point.

 ### Next-transformation suggestions